 - Seeds produced by any Sunpatiens are never true copies of the original.
 As such, they often turn out to be a new hybrid!
 Seed offspring aren’t included in the original patent and trademark.

-Below, a seed pod of Impatiens hawkeri, a parent of Sunpatiens:
+Above, a seed pod of Impatiens hawkeri, a parent of Sunpatiens.

 How to sprout Sunpatiens seeds